WICG/display-locking/explainers/update-rendering.md

-* Setting the attribute on an element that contains descendants with `content-visibility: hidden`, `display: none`, or similar styles would not cause such descendants to be updated.
+* Setting the attribute on an element that contains descendants with `content-visibility: hidden`, `display: none`, or similar styles would not cause the contents of such elements to be updated.
 This is a consequence of the fact that a fully updated parent element has all its rendering work completed without updating such descendants. ([more details](https://github.com/WICG/display-locking/issues/196))